 VATICAN CITY, 12 JAN 2012

-authorities of the City of Rome, the Region of Lazio, and the Province of Rome,
+welcomed the authorities of the City of Rome, the Region of Lazio, and the Province of Rome, whom he

-whom he received this morning in a traditional annual meeting for the exchange
+received this morning in a traditional annual meeting for the exchange of New Year

 Benedict XVI expressed the view that the roots of the current crisis lie in "individualism which clouds the interpersonal dimension of man and leads him to close himself into his own little world, concerned first and foremost with satisfying his own needs and desires with scant concern for others".

-The consequences of such a mentality are "speculation in housing, increasing difficulty for young people to enter the world of work, the solitude suffered by so many elderly, the anonymity which often characterises urban life, and the sometimes superficial attention paid to situations of marginalisation and poverty".
+The consequences of such a mentality are "speculation in housing, increasing difficulty for young people to enter the world of work, the solitude suffered by so many elderly, the anonymity which often characterizes urban life, and the sometimes superficial attention paid to situations of marginalization and poverty".

 The first step towards creating a more human society is "to rediscover relationships as the constituent element of our lives".
 Man is called to live in relation with other people and with God, Who alone "is capable of welcoming man unconditionally and of giving him infinite love".